cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 In the CDAP packages, the default HDFS namespace is ``/cdap`` and the default HDFS user is ``yarn``.
 If you set up your cluster as above, no further changes are required.

+.. _install-preparing-the-cluster-defaults:

-If your cluster is not setup with these defaults, you'll need to :ref:`edit your CDAP setup <install-configuration>` once you have downloaded and installed the packages, and prior to starting services.
+If your cluster is not setup with these defaults, you'll need to :ref:`edit your CDAP configuration <install-configuration>` once you have downloaded and installed the packages, and prior to starting services.

 .. _install-packaging: